editorconfig/editorconfig-emacs/README.md

 Buffer local minor-mode to use to trim trailing whitespaces.

-If set, enable/disable that mode in accord with `trim_trailing_whitespace` property in `.editorconfig`.
+If set, editorconfig will enable/disable this mode in accord with `trim_trailing_whitespace` property in `.editorconfig`.
 Otherwise, use Emacs built-in `delete-trailing-whitespace` function.

 One possible value is